bobhaslett/d3-v4-sliders/README.md

 ## Installing
 ### Manually install

 Download the repository.
 Move the sliders.js and styles.css into your project folder.
+Add the following code to the top of your index.html

 ### NPM install
 This is not yet available